 A Navy SEAL whose confirmed sniper record in Iraq made him a symbol of modern warfare, later memorialized in a controversial biography.

-Chris Kyle's story is one of extreme skill and profound complexity.
-Deploying to Iraq as a SEAL sniper, he earned a reputation for lethal efficiency, with the U.S. military crediting him with over 160 confirmed kills—a record that framed him as a legend within the armed forces.
-His valor in combat was recognized with a Silver Star and three Bronze Stars.
-The transition from war to home, however, proved difficult.
-He channeled his experiences into a bestselling autobiography, 'American Sniper,' which offered a raw, unvarnished look at the psychological toll of combat and became a cultural flashpoint.
-The book's success and subsequent film adaptation turned Kyle into a household name, but also attracted scrutiny over certain claims.
-His life ended tragically in 2013 when he was killed while attempting to help a fellow veteran struggling with PTSD, cementing his narrative as one intertwined with both the heroism and the lasting scars of war.
+Chris Kyle recorded over 160 confirmed kills as a U.S. Navy SEAL sniper in Iraq, the highest number in American military history.
+He received a Silver Star and three Bronze Stars for valor in combat.
+The transition from war to home proved difficult.
+Kyle channeled his experiences into the bestselling autobiography 'American Sniper,' which offered a raw look at the psychological toll of combat.
+The book's success and subsequent film adaptation attracted scrutiny over certain claims.
+His life ended in 2013 when he was killed while attempting to help a fellow veteran struggling with PTSD.
+Kyle's story remains intertwined with both the heroism and the lasting scars of war.

 1965–1980